 - Click “Save”

-Since this automated trading script leverages HaasScript you can not only view the code for the script, but also modify everything in it.
-This means you can add extra validation, triggers, alerts, and much more.
+Since our updated trading scripts are built with HaasScript you can not only view the code for the bot, but also modify everything within it.
+This means you can add extra validation, triggers, delay, alerts, and much more.

 - Navigate to “Haas Bots” from the left-hand menu